Olakira Camp, Serengeti – semi-mobile tented camp

 Olakira Camp has two open-sided communal tents.
 When the camp is occupied by multiple small parties, one communal tent will serve as a dining tent and the other as a lounge, where drinks are served and guests can mingle.
 When a larger group visits the camp, one of the common tents can be made the exclusive lounging/dining tent for that group.
 The other tent will then be set up as a lounging/dining tent for the other guests so that everyone is happy.
 Fantastic meals at Olakira Camp are served in the dining tent or under the Serengeti stars.
 You can also opt to have dinner on your own veranda and enjoy an intimate view of the Serengeti.

 Olakira Mobile Camp has 9 tents which offer a modern take on the vintage charm of an East African safari under canvas.
-Each tent has king sized beds, en-suite bathrooms which have flushable toilets, sinks and bucket showers.
 A private veranda with a canvas chaise lounge is standard with each tent.
 With the Serengeti literally on your doorstep panoramic views, naturally, come standard.

-Olakira Mobile Camp features 2 family or triple tents.
-These tents are spacious and have king sized, double and single beds to suit guests individual needs while staying at Olakira Camp.
-The tents also feature en-suite bathrooms, flushable toilets and bucket showers.
-The tents also have incredible views of the surrounding landscape of the Serengeti.
+The camp features 2 family or triple tents.
+These tents are spacious and have king sized, double and single beds to suit guests’ individual needs.
+These tents also feature en-suite bathrooms, flushable toilets and bucket showers.
+The family tents also have incredible views of the surrounding landscape of the Serengeti.